 Drug evidence is presented in accordance with Federal Financial Accounting and Auditing Technical Release No. 4, Reporting on Non-Valued Seized and Forfeited Property.
-Analyzed drug evidence represents actual laboratory-tested classification and weight in kilograms (KG).
-Since enforcement of the controlled substances laws and regulations of the U.S. is incidental to the mission of the FBI, only individual seizures exceeding 1 KG in weight are reported.
+Analyzed drug evidence represents actual laboratory-tested classification and weight in KG.
+Since enforcement of the controlled substances laws and regulations of the U.S. is incidental to the mission of the FBI, only individual seizures exceeding one KG in weight are reported.

-"Adjustments" are primarily due to the validation of drug weights that occurs in fiscal years subsequent to seizure.
-"Other Drugs" are substances seized for evidence not including cocaine, heroin, marijuana, or methamphetamine.
+"Other" primarily consists of illegal substances seized for evidence not including cocaine, heroin, marijuana, or methamphetamine.
 The actual drug weight may vary from seizure weight due to changes in moisture content over time.